openshift-cs/rosaworkshop/OSD3.11/4-deployment.md

 ## Deploy via a Kubernetes Deployment
-Another way to deploy the application would be to have the images for the front-end and back-end microservice containers already created (via CI/CD) and stored in an image repository.
+One way to deploy the application would be to have the images for the front-end and back-end microservice containers already created (via CI/CD) and stored in an image repository.
 You can then create Kubernetes deployments (YAML) and use those to deploy the application.
 We will do that here.

 #### 1. Retrieve the login command
 If not logged in via the CLI, click on the dropdown arrow next to your name in the top-right and select *Copy Login Command*.